j605/blog/content/post/koch_curves_and_fractals.md

 A stack is used here for the purpose of branching since state has to saved between to come back and draw on the other side of the branch.
 The author of post[^1] also gives examples of how trees are generated in this way.
-Furthermore the system is parameterized to produced more realistic models of trees.
+Furthermore, the system is parameterized to produced more realistic models of trees.

 This gives you a beautiful picture of an H-tree.